Tag: Dior

 Dior Fall/Winter 2026 RTW Review – Light Over Water and the Return of Structure

-Inside Dior Fall/Winter 2026 Dior Fall/Winter 2026 Ready-to-Wear collection unfolded above water.
-The runway, suspended over a reflective pool in the Jardin des Tuileries, transformed the show into something closer to an exhibition than a seasonal presentation.
-Green architectural frames encircled the space; lotus blooms floated across the surface; light fractured and reassembled itself beneath…
+Inside Dior Fall/Winter 2026 Dior Fall/Winter 2026 ready-to-wear unfolded above water.
+The runway, suspended over a reflective pool in the Jardin des Tuileries, turned the show into something closer to an exhibition than a seasonal presentation.
+Green architectural frames encircled the space.
+Lotus blooms floated across the surface.
+Light fractured and reassembled itself beneath each…

 -